Carreau/talks/2018-02-28-Idea-Webinar/idea.md

 - Open, Free and as simple as possible.
   - Json (almost) everywhere
-- Thought for Science use case.
+- Thought for Science and Interactive use case.
   - Results embedded in documents no "Copy past" mistake.
-  - Can share a 20M hours computation result and view it on my laptop.
+  - Scale from Education to HPC jobs.

 --